tomas-fryza/avr-course/Labs/06-lcd/README.md

 **LCD (Liquid Crystal Display)** is an electronic device which is used for display any ASCII text.
 There are many different screen sizes e.g. 16x1, 16x2, 16x4, 20x4, 40x4 characters and each character is made of 5x8 pixel dots.
 LCD displays have different LED backlight in yellow-green, white and blue color.
 LCD modules are mostly available in COB (Chip-On-Board) type.
 With this method, the controller IC chip or driver (here: HD44780) is directly mounted on the backside of the LCD module itself.

-The control is based on the Hitachi HD44780 (or a compatible) chipset, which is found on most text-based LCDs, and hence the driving software remains the same even for different screen sizes.
+The control is based on the Hitachi HD44780 chipset (or a compatible), which is found on most text-based LCDs, and hence the driving software remains the same even for different screen sizes.
 The driver contains instruction set, character set but in addition you can also generate your own characters.

 The HD44780 is capable of operating in 8-bit mode i.e. faster, but that means 11 microcontroller pins are needed.
 Because the speed is not really that important as the amount of data needed to drive the display is low, the 4-bit mode is more appropriate for microcontrollers since only 6 (or 7) pins are needed.